OnkarHS/CHAINLAND/README.md

 ## Usage

 ### Create a User
+Go to user/buyer login and there is 'new applicant?' option cilck on that for registering the new user.
 Users are just public/private key-pairs stored in localStorage.
 Create one from the _"Select User"_ dropdown.
 You can use this same dropdown to switch between multiple users in localStorage.